isQ-Team/isQ-Compiler/docs/docs/examples/hsp.md

     }
 }
 ```
 Note that `ctrl` is a keyword that turns a gate into its controlled form, and its first `qbit` argument is the control qubit. `deriving gate` is a keyword that turns a procedure into a quantum gate.
 Measurement, branch, and loops cannot be used in such a procedure. `.length` is another keyword that acquires the length of an array.
-The inverse of QFT, named `qft_dagger`, is also defined here.
+The inverse of QFT, named `qft_inv`, is also defined here.
 It will be used in the following examples.

 </br>